majguo/liberty-aad-oidc/README.md

 * You will need to [create a new application registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in Azure Active Directory.
 Please specify the redirect URI to be: https://localhost:9443/oidcclient/redirect/liberty-aad-oidc-javaeecafe.
 Please note down the application (client) ID.
 * You will need to create a new client secret.
 In the newly created application registration, find 'Certificates & secrets'.
 Select 'New client secret'.
 Provide a desciption and hit 'Add'.
 Note down the generated client secret value.

-## Build & run application
-### Start the Database instance
+## Start the Database instance
 The first step to getting the application running is getting the database up.
 Please follow the instructions below to get the database running.
-#### Start with Docker
-This is the easiest way to start PostgreSQL server with your local Docker:
 * Ensure that all running Docker containers are shut down.
 You may want to do this by restarting Docker.
-The demo depends on containers started in the exact order as below (this will be less of a problem when we start using Kubernetes).
+The demo depends on containers started in a specific order.
 * Make sure Docker is running.
 Open a console.
 * Enter the following command and wait for the database to come up fully.
   ```